ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/storing-data-in-index.markdown

 {INFO Default value in `Stores` for each field is `FieldStorage.No`.
 Keep in mind that storing fields will increase disk space required by an index. /}

+{INFO:Info}
-{INFO If the **projection function requires only the fields that are stored**, then the document will not be loaded from storage and all data will come directly from the index.
-This can increase query performance (at the cost of disk space used) in the frequent situations when the whole document is not needed. /}
+If the **projection function requires only the fields that are stored**, then the document will not be loaded from storage and all data will come directly from the index.
+This can increase query performance (at the cost of disk space used) in the frequent situations when the whole document is not needed.

+`Raven/ImplicitFetchFieldsFromDocumentMode` setting can be altered to change the behavior of field fetching.
+By default it allows fetching fields from document if index is missing them (they are not stored), but this can be changed to skipping those fields or even throwing an exception.
+Read more about this configuration option [here](../server/configuration/configuration-options#index-settings).
+{INFO/}

 ## Related articles